ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > 11 The name of the star is called Wormwood; and a third of the waters became wormwood, and many men died from the waters, because they were made bitter.
 > 12 The **fourth angel sounded**, and a third of the sun and a third of the moon and a third of the stars were struck, so that a third of them would be darkened and the day would not shine for a third of it, and the night in the same way.
 > 13 Then I looked, and I heard an eagle flying in midheaven, saying with a loud voice, *“Woe, woe, woe to those who dwell on the earth, because of the remaining blasts of the trumpet of the three angels who are about to sound!”*

+**Revelation Chapter 8 Summary**

+***In Chapter 8, John*** sees the Lamb open the seventh seal, resulting in silence in heaven for about half an hour (*v.
+1*).
+Seven angels are given seven trumpets, and another angel offers incense with the prayers of the saints before God.
+The angel then casts fire from the altar to the earth, signaling coming judgment (*vv.
+2–5*).
+As the first four trumpets sound, catastrophic judgments strike the earth: vegetation is burned, the sea becomes blood, freshwater sources become bitter, and celestial light is darkened (*vv.
+6–13*).
+An eagle then warns that worse judgments are yet to come.

+***Christ is presented as*** the Lamb whose opening of the final seal initiates the trumpet judgments and whose authority directs the unfolding of God’s purposes (*v.
+1*).

+***Believers should*** recognize the seriousness of God’s coming judgments, persevere in prayer, and live with reverence before the God who answers the cries of His saints (*vv.
+3–5*).

 **The Fifth Trumpet-the Bottomless Pit** *(9:1-12)*